-The SonarQube community edition is free and open-source and is popularly considered perfect for entry-level CI/CD Secure DevOps.
+The SonarQube community edition is free, open-source, and is popularly considered perfect for entry-level CI/CD Secure DevOps.
 On the other hand, its Developer, Enterprise, and Datacenter editions feature increasing sophistication levels for larger deployments.

 Reshift was designed to bring security posture to the attention without slowing down development, ideally making it one of the flag bearers promoting a DevSecOps model.

-This tool integrates with an integrated development environment (IDE), making it near perfect for identifying vulnerabilities and fixing them in real-time.
-As one of its key features, Reshift gives you the option to secure your applications during code review, compile-time, and as part of continuous integration.
+This tool integrates with an integrated development environment (IDE), making it near perfect for identifying and fixing vulnerabilities in real-time.
+As a key feature, Reshift allows you to secure your applications during code review, compile-time, and as part of continuous integration.

 Reshift is considered a perfect lightweight DevOps Security Testing solution for SMBs and growing software companies looking to integrate security into their Software Development Lifecycle without requiring security expertise for usage.

-The Insider Source Code Analysis tool is a community-driven security tool that supports agile and easy software development by scanning for vulnerabilities at the source code level.
+The Insider Source Code Analysis tool is a community-driven security tool that supports agile and easy software development by scanning for source code-level vulnerabilities.

 In addition, the NPM CLI allows you to configure your packages, audit real-time application’s source code while accessing repositories for improved functionality.
-This solution essentially identifies and manages conflicts in dependencies automatically, helping you fix vulnerabilities in real-time.
+This solution automatically identifies and manages conflicts in dependencies, helping you fix vulnerabilities in real-time.

 Dynamic Application Security Testing (DAST) Tools

-DAST tools are also commonly referred to as Black Box Security Testing or Vulnerability Scanning tools.
+DAST tools are also called Black Box Security Testing or Vulnerability Scanning tools.
 These tools test an application from an outsider’s perspective with limited to no knowledge of the written source code.

 DAST tools simulate an attack vector’s action, testing the application during runtime to uncover potential security loopholes.
-These tools run without human intervention, automating the testing process with little to no manual intervention.
+In addition, these tools run without human intervention, automating the testing process with little to no manual intervention.

-The Crashtest Security Suite is a security vulnerability scanning tool with advanced crawling to detect a wide range of vulnerabilities in web applications.
-By seamlessly integrating into the development pipeline, scans can be automated to be part of the standard build and deployment process.
+The Crashtest Security Suite is a security vulnerability scanning tool with advanced crawling to detect various vulnerabilities in web applications.
+In addition, screens can be automated by seamlessly integrating into the development pipeline to be part of the standard build and deployment process.